UA-RCL/ua-rcl.github.io/index.md

 {% capture text %}

-Click below link for our research interests.

-{%
-  include button.html
-  link="research"
-  text="See our publications"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/photo.jpg"
-  link="research"
-  title="Our Research"
-  text=text
-%}

-{% capture text %}

-Click below link for our ongoing and archived projects.
+Click below link for our active and archived projects.

 {%
   include button.html